This book has more plot holes than a sieve – and it meant that all the best bits fell out.

 In the last quarter of From Blood And Ash

-Ah the subplots (aka gaping plot holes).
-It felt like tropes were being intrpoduced just for the sake of ticking of that tropes.
+Ahhh the subplots (aka gaping plot holes).
+It felt like tropes were being introduced just for the sake of ticking off that trope.
 Heartmates?
 The Guard?
 These were some really interesting details, but that’s drained when you get next to no information about them.
 I think that Armentrout should have had a bigger focus on a few central themes – although it did make me smirk sometimes when I spotted the introduction of one and thought I know where this is going… Hopefully, it will all be cleared up in the third book, but I don’t think I’ll be sticking around to find out.

 On the other hand, I can see why some people prefer Kingdom Of Flesh And Fire.
-I’d been so excited to read it (and slightly nervous of posting this) because of lovely comments on my last review saying that I’ll enjoy this even more.
-But In much prefer FBAA – it feels like a massive tonal shift.
+I’d been so excited to read it (and slightly nervous of posting this) because of lovely comments on my last review saying that I’ll enjoy this sequel even more.
+But I much preferred FBAA – this felt like a massive tonal shift.
 There’s a lot less focus on the characters’ development and the world building to just their relationship.
 Which makes sense.
-But, I’m here for the long run and if they’re making out again… It was well written, but I did have a few moments of IT’S THE MIDDLE OF THE BATTLE, SURELY THIS CAN WAIT!
+We’re not exactly here for the plot.
+However, I did have a few moments of IT’S THE MIDDLE OF THE BATTLE, IS THIS REALLY THE TIME?

-However, there was some good monents with Poppy.
+However, there was some good moments with Poppy.
 I appreciate that the female warriors’ biggest trait wasn’t that they wore skin tight suits but were actually decent fighters.
 Also, I liked that Poppy acknowledged that Casteel wasn’t the one to change her life.
-She changed her own: it’s an important and interesting thing to acknowledge and one that I wasn’t really expecting with the tone of the book!
+She changed her own: it’s an important and interesting thing to acknowledge.

 The lack of diversity isn’t great.
 I don’t think that any of the main characters are explicitly people of colour.
 I always like seeing how fantasy worlds treat LGBTQ charatacters (although I personally prefer the Six Of Crows approach of It’s not a big deal – do whatever you want as long as you’re making money!).
 But, there are no explicitly LGBTQ characters in the series so far.